Games and Literary Theory 2024 Conference « Vandalizing the Classics: Subversion, Parody and Satire in Video Game Adaptations of Literature »

 9:00-10:30 – Session 4

-• L. Moyzhes, Leonid (Institute of Business and Design) « Forbidden to forbid lack of affordances for creating stories of forbidden love in Warhammer 40 000: Rogue Trader and Dragon Age: Inquisition. »
+• L. Moyzhes (Charles University), « Forbidden to forbid lack of affordances for creating stories of forbidden love in Warhammer 40 000: Rogue Trader and Dragon Age: Inquisition »

 Pause